 Critical Care Unit

-Two visitors at a time, age 16 and older, can visit between 8:30 am and 8:30 pm.
-Instructions for entering Critical Care Unit (CCU) to visit are posted by the telephone at the CCU entrance.
+A support person is permitted to remain with the patient at all times.
+Two visitors at a time can visit between 8:30 am and 8:30 pm.
+Visitors under the age of 14 must have visits pre-arranged with the Critical Care Unit (CCU) staff.
+Instructions for entering CCU to visit are posted by the telephone at the CCU entrance.

-Visiting hours are 6 to 8 pm, Monday through Friday, and 2 to 4 pm and 6 to 8 pm on Saturdays, Sundays and holidays.
+Visiting hours are 6 to 8 pm, Monday through Friday, 2 to 4 pm and 6 to 8 pm on Saturdays, Sundays and holidays.
 For safety reasons, all visitors are checked in by Security before entering the unit.
-Personal belongs not permitted on the unit with a visitor are secured in lockers outside the unit for which the visitor is given a key.
-Two visitors age 16 and older are allowed to visit at a time.
+Personal belongings not permitted on the unit with a visitor are secured in lockers outside the unit for which the visitor is given a key.
+Two visitors are allowed to visit at a time.

 Please check with your nurse about personal items that you can have during your stay or that could be provided for your use.
 Valuables, cash and jewelry should not be kept in your room during your stay.
 If you cannot send these items home for safe keeping, ask your nurse how to have them secured until you go home.
 You should carefully store and protect your glasses, dentures and hearing aids when they are not in use.
 If you do not have a storage container one can be provided.
 They should not be left on your over-bed or night stand where they could become broken or lost.